Q. Why should I have my heart screened?

 Q. Are there any risks or side effects?

-An ECG is a quick, safe and painless test.
+ECG & ECHO are quick, safe and painless tests.
 No electricity is put into your body while it's carried out, and both tests are non-invasive.

 With the ECG there may be some slight discomfort when the electrodes are removed from your skin – similar to removing a sticking plaster – and some people may develop a mild rash where the electrodes were attached.